Tuition fee information

 Tuition fee loan

-Tuition fee loans are available to eligible Home/EU students.
+Tuition fee loans are available to eligible UK and EU students (EU students must have pre-settled or settled status).
 This is a loan that you can take out from Student Finance to pay for your tuition fees.
 It is available to all students who meet specific residency criteria, regardless of household income.

 However, if you have had previous Higher Education study this may affect your eligibility.
 If you are eligible, you can get a loan to cover the full amount of your tuition fees and it will be paid directly to University College Birmingham after you enrol on the course.